iwsllc/iwsio-forms/forms/README.md

 The props on `FieldManager` passthrough to the underlying `<form/>`.
 You can provide `className` and other HTML attributes commonly used on `<form/>`.
 For this to work however, you will need to provide at least an initial field state as `fields`.
 Use `onValidSubmit` to know when the form submit occurred with valid fields.

+This can be manually styled as well.
+Use `useFieldManager()` to get a check function `checkFieldError(fieldName: string)`.
+The result of this function will indicate whether there is an error and it is "reportable" (meaning the form has been submitted at least once).
+The real-time error is accessible using the `fieldErrors` state from the hook as well.

 Here is a quick example:

 ```tsx